814.954.5920 [email protected]

 Audience: Adults

-The Straight Talk monthly seminar series offers educational programs that help parents, caregivers, and community members to recognize, understand, and deal with potential problems that can surface during developmental years.
+The monthly seminar series offers educational programs that help parents, caregivers, and community members to recognize, understand, and deal with potential problems that can surface during developmental years.
 We encourage all adults to be proactive and join us to learn about what our youth are faced with today.
 Each session will provide tools and techniques to effectively respond to and support the young people in our lives.

-2022 Dates Coming Soon!
+2024 Dates Coming Soon!

-The Straight Talk Series is brought to the Centre County Region by Jana Marie Foundation, Youth Service Bureau, Communities That Care Partnership, and State College Area School District administration, faculty, and staff.
+This series is brought to the Centre County Region by Jana Marie Foundation, Youth Service Bureau, Communities That Care Partnership, and State College Area School District administration, faculty, and staff.
 To view past recordings, please visit www.scasd.org/straighttalk.

 Talk Saves Lives